 - Mix together the sour cream, the softened cream cheese, and the taco seasoning.
 Combine well and spread on top of the refried beans.

 - Mash up the avocado and add the juice of one lime and salt.
 Combine well and add on top of the sour cream layer. **The easiest way to do this is to use a spoon to add 12 or so spoonfuls of avocado on top of the sour cream layer and gently even it out with a fork.
-Don't try to spread it because you disturb the other layers.
+Don't try to spread it because you will disturb the other layers.

 - Drain the salsa in a colander so it's not so watery.
 Then using a spoon, gently add the salsa on top of the avocado layer.
 Carefully distribute the salsa evenly.

 - Sprinkle the shredded cheese on top of the salsa.

 - Chop up the tomatoes.
 Then add the chopped tomatoes and sliced olives evenly over the cheese.

 - Chop the green onions and the cilantro, and sprinkle evenly over the top of the dip.